 23. Cash in a local currency

-This trail is different for the Salkantay Trek via Llactapata, in the case you will spend a nighr in Santa Terea (Hot spring), then Aguas Calientes. and you can do the ZIP Line.
+This trail is different for the Salkantay Trek via Llactapata, On the hiking ;you will spend a night in Santa Terea (Hot spring), then Aguas Calientes. and you can do the ZIP Line.
 Visit our website Salkantay Trek Backpacking